stereosuper/generator-stereobase/README.md

 You can now launch Yeoman, and answer Y to the WordPress question.
 You need to have mysql server started to allow Yeoman to automatically create the database!

-Finally, install TGMPA to manage plugins: http://tgmpluginactivation.com/installation/ (there is already commented code to handle plugins regsitration in functions.php).
+Finally, install TGMPA to manage plugins: http://tgmpluginactivation.com/installation/ : once you've downloaded the file, place it in a directory called "mu-plugins" in /wp-content, and decomment the code to handle plugins regsitration in functions.php.

 ### Change configstore files owner